DLR-RM/RAFCON/doc/tutorials.rst

         return 0

-Don't forget to create the input data ports used in the scripts ('info\_message' as string and 'duration' as float) and run them finally to test there functionality.
+Don't forget to create the input data ports used in the scripts ('info\_message' as string and 'time' as float) and run them finally to test there functionality.

 .. figure:: _static/ReCombinedLibraries.jpg